verifast/verifast/tests/rust/safe_abstraction/raw_vec/README.md

 }
 ```

-This function's precondition asserts shared ownership of `self` at some lifetime `k`, and a fraction of the lifetime token for `k`.
+This function's precondition asserts shared ownership of `self` at some lifetime `k`, and a fraction `q` of the lifetime token for `k`.
 The postcondition asserts the latter as well.
 (The function does not bother to return the shared ownership; the caller can duplicate it anyway.)

 The proof uses lemma [`open_frac_borrow`](https://github.com/verifast/verifast/blob/2e7dd7a6d1aef2c9ffe7a1cedcbe28463f02440b/bin/rust/rust_belt/lifetime_logic.rsspec#L275) to obtain fractional ownership at some fraction `f` of the fractured borrow's payload.
-This is sufficient to read (but not write) the `ptr` field.
+This is sufficient to read (but not write) the `cap` field.
 Notice that `open_frac_borrow` consumes a fraction, with coefficient given by its third argument, of the lifetime token for `k`.
 Indeed, accessing a fractured borrow is possible only while its lifetime is alive.
 Since the proof must return to the caller the fraction `q` of the lifetime token that it received from the caller, it is forced to call lemma [`close_frac_borrow`](https://github.com/verifast/verifast/blob/2e7dd7a6d1aef2c9ffe7a1cedcbe28463f02440b/bin/rust/rust_belt/lifetime_logic.rsspec#L280) to recover the lifetime token fraction.
 This lemma consumes the payload fraction `f` that was produced by `open_frac_borrow`.

 ### Lemma `init_ref_RawVecInner_`